mmucklo/DtcQueueBundle/UPGRADING-4.0.md

       * Base classes have been moved to their own "Manager" folder
       * resetErroneousJobs -> resetExceptionJobs
    * If you extended any of the Job classes in Model, please note the following
-      * locked and lockedAt have been moved to DoctrineJob
+      * locked and lockedAt have been removed (as they were redundant)
       * stallCount and maxStalled are now in StallableJob (used to be stalledCount / maxStalled)
       * errorCount and maxErrors are renamed to exceptions and maxExceptions and are now in RetryableJob